gohugoio/hugo/content/en/methods/resource/Name.md

 ---
 title: Name
-description: Returns the name of the given resource as optionally defined in front matter, falling back to a relative path or hashed file name depending on resource type.
+description: Returns the name of the given resource as optionally defined in front matter, falling back to its path.
 categories: []
 keywords: []
 action: